Gfreedoms/MobileCalendar/README.md

-## Calendar Mobile
+## Mobile Calendar date picker
- This widget provides you with a life time infinite calender.
+ This widget lets a user to select the date from the pop up calender rather than typing in.